JonathanBallard/Coding_Dojo_Projects_Vae_Vivorum/readme.md

 - Must test ALL modifier variables in classes.js (such as this.damage = 25 * enemyDamageMultiplier)
 - Maybe play a sound effect when game starts?
 - Maybe make countdownNum span actually count down to game start on game.html
+- Pull version 1.10 from Git to Deployment!
+- Fix scores required to win
+- Fix play area sizing
+- Fix XP bar in overview
+- Move image of player ship to next to space dock for beauty
+- Expand Column of how-to-play on space dock
 - Create countdown before game starts **DONE**
 - Small enemies fire too many shots **DONE**
 - Create pause before game starts **DONE**